DS-100/textbook/ch12/exp_loss.md

 ## Summary

 In this section, we introduced the expected loss as an example of a loss function that helps us generalize from a sample to the population.
-Often, we only have access to data from a sample, so using loss functions such as the MSE gives us a good approximation of the expected loss for the population.
+Often, we only have access to data from a large random sample, so using loss functions such as the MSE gives us a good approximation of the expected loss for the population.